Developer Notes By the Split Screen Launcher team May 2026 ~8 min read

 Before the comparison itself, it's worth sketching the landscape.
 "App Pair"-style functionality has been approached from a few angles:

-In other words, the field is unusually weak right now.
 A small, actively maintained, ad-free app like this one has an easy path to standing out — but only if users can find it.

 6. Pricing